egzakt/UnifikSystemBundle/Resources/doc/deletable.md

 ?>
 ```

 So, we just created our listener.
-Now it's time to bind it with our service.
-And because we use Symfony, we will use the DIC.
+Now it's time to bind it with our service and we will do it with the Symfony DIC.
-The services.yml of our framework looks like this :
+The services.yml in /resources/config of this bundle looks like this :
 ```yml
     egzakt_system.deletable:
         class: %egzakt_system.deletable.class%
 ```

-To add a listener, do something like :
+To push a listener into this service, do something like that :
 ```yml
     mynamespacebundle.entitylistener:
         class: My\NamespaceBundle\Listener\MyEntityListener